 - A movement from a classical Sonata (for example, Clementi, Haydn, Mozart, or Beethoven.)

 - A work from either the 19th or 20th centuries.

-Candidates should be able to play all major and minor scales in at least three octaves.
+Candidates should be able to play all major and minor scales in three octaves.

 - Violas: Studies comparable in difficulty to Fiorillo, Kreutzer, Bruni; concerti such as J. C. Bach, Stamitz, or Hoffmeister and/or solo works of similar difficulty.